 Pinker is hardly a devout religious believer -- his review of biblical violence, for instance, is openly irreverent.
 But from another point of view, Pinker's book is deeply inspiring: it is a stunning confirmation of the fundamental good in human nature, a chronicle of how the "better angels of our nature" are slowly overcoming the bad.
 His work also constitutes a striking refutation of those writers, both from the academic left and the religious right, who have decried our time as irredeemably fallen from the "good old days" (years, decades, centuries or millennia ago) when the human race was presumably more gentle and civilized.

 Pinker's book is not an easy read.
 He meticulously documents his claims with extensive charts, graphs and footnotes.
 He invokes relatively sophisticated concepts such as "power-law distributions" with aplomb.
 He does not bat an eyelash while describing the revolting instruments of torture and execution used in medieval "Christian" Europe.
 He documents the violent practices of many native peoples.
 But he has a clear purpose in all of this: to demonstrate in no uncertain terms the fact that the human society is slowing become more averse to violence.
-He also attempts to understand this phenomenon, so that we can hasten its progress, although it is clear that he does not have all the answers.
+He also attempts to understand this phenomenon, so that we can hasten its progress, although it is clear that none of us has all the answers.